Animals at The Walled Garden Moreton

 Rabbits

 There are currently two rabbit enclosures in our animal area.
-Once which is home to Woody and Smudge, a 2 year old boy and 4 year old girl.
-The other is home to our younger pair, Waffle and Honey who moved into their first outdoor enclosure in February 2025.
+One which is home to Woody and Smudge, a 3-year-old boy and 5-year-old girl.
+The other is home to our younger family, Waffle, Honey and their offspring, Syrup who is less than one year old.
+This group moved into their first outdoor enclosure in February 2025.

-You’ll often find them all digging around their patch, if they aren’t munching on carrots or their favourite snack – apple branches!
+You’ll often find them all digging around their patches, if they aren’t munching on carrots or their favourite snack – apple branches!

-They absolutely love watching out visitors here at The Walled Garden, but be careful with your fingers, or they’ll think you’re offering them a carrot!
+They absolutely love watching our visitors here at The Walled Garden, but be careful with your fingers, or they’ll think you’re offering them a carrot!

 Ferrets

 This group of ferrets really mean business!
-They have an age range of 1 through to 9 years old!
+They are a young group of 2- to 3-year-olds who are full of fun!

-The ferrets are a really playful bunch.
+The ferrets are a playful group.
 They love playing with their tunnels and boxes but can get a bit carried away.
 Once, a brand-new ball pit lasted just over an hour before it was destroyed!

 You’ll often see them munching away on their ferret biscuits or maybe some meat as a treat.